Behavioural Optometry in Newcastle

 We do not conduct vision therapy or vision training programs.
 Occasionally we do recommend simple eye exercises to be done at home.
 Also, we do not claim to “treat dyslexia” or “cure dyslexia”, although what’s true is that many of the children we see with focussing problems have been suspected of having dyslexia, or have dyslexia-like symptoms.
 We do not generally prescribe tinted (“rose coloured”) glasses for reading, although we do understand that some people happily use these already and that’s fine.

 For more information, click on Australian College of Behavioural Optometrists (ACBO).
 Also, there are some interesting articles here on conditions that may be detected during a kid’s eye test, such as myopia, convergence insufficiency, accommodative dysfunction, turned eyes & lazy eyes, vision and learning, etc. Another article here describes a 2014 study confirming the link between reading speed and glasses in long-sighted children.
+Lastly, for those interested we have now started our own list of scientific journal articles relating to vision, reading, literacy, and education.

 Contact us to arrange a behavioural optometry assessment